Emergency dentist in London’s E20

 The most common emergency treatments include temporary fillings, pain relief, antibiotics for infection, repairs to chipped or broken teeth, re-cementing crowns or bridges that have come loose, root canal treatment for severe infection or nerve pain, and in some cases extraction when a tooth cannot be saved.
 Your dentist will talk you through the options before any treatment begins.

-Emergency appointments at My E20 Dentist are £100.
+An emergency consultation at My E20 Dentist is £100.
+This covers the assessment of the specific problem you've come in with, plus advice on how to resolve it - it does not include a full mouth check-up or any treatment.
 X-rays, if needed, are charged separately at £15 each.
-Any treatment carried out during your appointment is quoted on top, and you'll be given a clear cost before anything is started.
+Any treatment carried out during or after your appointment is quoted on top, and you'll be given a clear price before anything is started.

 The most common risks of delaying care are infection spreading from a tooth into the surrounding bone or jaw, losing a tooth that could have been saved, and minor cracks turning into full breaks that need more complex treatment.
 Acting early almost always means simpler, less expensive treatment and a better long term outcome.